chantelmariediaz/GilletteAd-Twitter-Scrape/README.md

 # Welcome to the Tutorial (and Github)!
-For my MKTG 447 Project group members and classmates to see step-by-step the data acquisition, manipulation, and part #1 of cleansing process for the controversial Gilette Ad Twitter Scrape using 2 packages.
+For my **MKTG 447 Project group members and classmates** to see step-by-step the data acquisition, manipulation, and part #1 of cleansing process for the controversial **Gilette Ad Twitter Scrape** using 2 packages.
 I appreciate any feedback from the community.

 ## Some Notes Before the Tutorial
 The best way to follow is to follow-along with the code!

-To get started, download Python and Anaconda distribution for Python 3.7.
-Once finished, launch Jupyter Notebook.
+To get started, download **Python** and **Anaconda** distribution for Python 3.7.
+Once finished, launch **Jupyter Notebook**.

 You can access and upload both notebooks from Thomas and myself from this repository so you can run the code on your own.
 Remember to install any packages that are not available on your machine already.